Lewis Hamilton equals Schumacher's record with victory in Germany | DW | 11.10.2020

 Lap 10/60 — With news that a rain shower is on the way, Verstappen clocks a fastest lap of 1m 31.938, faster than Hamilton's previous fastest lap.
 The Red Bull is the man with the pace out there at the moment.

-Lap 5/60 — Verstappen is keeping pace with the two Mercedes at the moment, while Leclerc has dropped four seconds, allowing Red Bull's Ricciardo to challenge the Ferrari for fourth.
+Lap 5/60 — Verstappen is keeping pace with the two Mercedes at the moment, while Leclerc has dropped four seconds, allowing Renault's Ricciardo to challenge the Ferrari for fourth.

 Lap 1/60 — GO GO GO!
 Lights out and Bottas holds the lead through the first corner, but Hamilton has a good go at him and for a very brief moment had the lead.
 The two Mercedes go wheel to wheel, but Hamilton relents and Bottas keeps the lead on the second turn.
 Max Verstappen had a cheeky attempt to dart into second, but Hamilton quickly shuts the door.